mattvenn/bilbao-makerfaire-fpga-workshop/README.md

 ## LEDs blinking

 Add a clock input by adding a basic -> input block and setting it's name and input to CLK.
 Attach the clk to an LED.
 Is the LED blinking?
+Maybe it's too fast!
+The clock is 12 million times per second!

 To slow the clock down, add a logic -> sequential -> Prescalar22 from the default collection.
 The Prescalar22 block needs to go between the clk input and the LED output.